mo-oloo/mo-oloo/README.md

 mo-oloo/mo-oloo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 3rd year Applied Math and Computer Science student at the University of Houston.
-I am currently taking Nonlinear Dynamics, Advanced Linear Algebra, Computer Networks, and Software Development Practices.

 My interests are (both in research and as a hobby):
 - **Mathematical Modeling**